Mervyn Davies, Baron Davies of Abersoch

-Evan Mervyn Davies, Baron Davies of Abersoch, (born 21 November 1952) is a British former banker and was a Labour government minister until May 2010, as Minister of State for Trade, Investment and Small Business.
+Evan Mervyn Davies, Baron Davies of Abersoch, (born 21 November 1952) is a Welsh former banker and was a Labour government minister until May 2010, as Minister of State for Trade, Investment and Small Business.
 Davies remains a UK government Trade Envoy for Sri Lanka.

 He is currently non-executive chairman of L1 Holdings, a senior advisor to Teneo, chairman of the LTA, and an honorary professor at Cardiff Business School.
 He is also on the World Rugby Executive Committee, and chair of the Glyndebourne opera festival.

 Early life

 Davies was born on 21 November 1952.
+He was raised in Colwyn Bay, Wales in a Welsh-speaking household.
 He was educated at Rydal Penrhos in North Wales.